mhcurylo/fp-ts-workshop/README.md

 6. Look at a scary functional codebase written using fp-ts.

-7. Process what we have seen by doing exercises.
+7. Process what we have seen by summoning ReaderTaskEither's minions.

 8. Refactor a scary functional codebase written using fp-ts.